JhefersonBR/metamorphose-framework/docs/en/microservices.md

 - Extract specific modules to run as separate microservices
 - Mix local and remote modules transparently
 - Migrate modules gradually from monolith to microservices
+- **Switch between local and remote by configuration only, without changing code**

 ## Architecture